MaraudingAvenger/Resume-Recommender/README.md

 ### Console usage

-There is a command-line version included in the [`/Console`](https://github.com/MaraudingAvenger/Resume-Recommender/tree/master/Console) folder, specifically [`document.py`](https://github.com/MaraudingAvenger/Resume-Recommender/blob/master/Console/document.py).
+There is a command-line version included \([`document.py`](https://github.com/MaraudingAvenger/Resume-Recommender/blob/master/document.py)\).
 For the console file to work correctly, it needs to be in the same directory as the extracted resume data set.

 ```python
 $> python document.py path/to/document.docx